JasonEtco/jasonet.co/src/pages/posts/github-workflows.md

 Doing this makes the action way more extensible - you can have multiple workflows that use this functionality to open vastly different issues.

 Another thing I want to call out is that the `args` field is, by design, very barebones.
 In [a Node.js action](/posts/building-github-actions-in-node) for example, the arguments are passed as an array through `process.argsv`.
 That's totally standard, but it'd be amazing to give users an even more targeted way of configuring your action.
 You can use tools like [**actions-toolkit**](https://github.com/JasonEtco/actions-toolkit#toolsarguments) (which uses [**minimist**](https://github.com/substack/minimist) under the hood) to parse arguments into something more specific, by using `--flag`s.

+### secrets

+Need to interact with a third party API?
+Want to make requests directly back to GitHub's API?
+Well, those things often require secret credentials to be passed.
+Fortunately, GitHub has a method for passing secrets to actions via the `secrets` field.
+These can be set in the GitHub UI, and are stored per-repo - which means that no other repository will be able to read those secrets.